ahw/vim-hooks/README.md

 ===============
 As of release [1.4.1](https://github.com/ahw/vim-hooks/releases/tag/1.4.1), VimHook supports additional functionality that is exposed by setting various VimHook _options_.
-The option flags are set _in the source code_ of the hook script itself (as opposed to a config file &mdash; I am trying to keep the overhead of this plugin as minimal as possible).
+Option flags are set either (1) _in the source code_ of the hook script to which they pertain or (2) globally, via global variables in your `~/.vimrc`.

 ### How to set options
-During initialization, VimHooks scans through the contents of each VimHook script and parses out any option flags it finds, and then applies them to that hook script for the duration of the session.
-To set an option flag and value in your VimHook script, add a line anywhere in the file that follows the convention `vimhook.myOptionKey = myOptionValue`.
+To set an option
+flag and value in your VimHook script, add a line anywhere in the file that follows the convention `vimhook.myOptionKey = myOptionValue`.
 The line can begin with anything you want (like a comment character) but should not have